 It is not only human health where antibiotics are prescribed inappropriately, it also happens in animal husbandry and fish farming where antibiotics are used widely for both growth promotion – where they are often incorporated into feed – and to prevent possible infection – in many cases this is done to compensate for poor sanitation and hygiene.
 In some cases, antibiotics are given to the whole herd/flock when one animal develops an infection rather than isolating and treating the sick animal.

 The solution to tackling antimicrobial resistance is complex, and needs action by everyone across the globe.
 Any solution would include:

-alternatives to antibiotics – we need to find ways to reduce our reliance on antibiotics through greater use of other therapies, such as vaccines.
+- alternatives to antibiotics – we need to find ways to reduce our reliance on antibiotics through a greater use of other therapies, such as vaccines.

 All of the above apply to animal health, and the use of antibiotics in farming, just as much as they apply to antibiotic use in human health.
 We know that resistance to antibiotics can develop in animals and the environment, and that these resistant bacteria can transfer to humans.

 If antibiotics fail we could see a time where we all think twice about doing something as simple as gardening or shaving in case we cut ourselves, and the cut gets infected.
 Modern medicine simply would not be able to continue.
 We have a responsibility to the developing world, which would be hardest hit by drug-resistant infections including TB and malaria.